puhitaku/r3build/README.md

 only = ["modified"]
 ```

-As a result, the rule will only be triggered when your codes are being edit (modified).
+As a result, the rule will only be triggered when your code is being edit (modified).
 See [the skeleton](r3build.skeleton.toml) for the available values.

-You'll notice that it triggers not only for `.c` and `.h` codes but all files.
+You'll notice that it triggers not only for `.c` and `.h` but all files.
-It's super-easy to filter them only for `.c` and `.h` codes.
+It's super-easy to filter them only for `.c` and `.h` code.
 Here's how:

 ```
 [[rule]]